As I recently shared, we wrapped up our third grade, and we’re moving onto grade 4. I’m stunned. It seems so recently we started our

 Bob Jones English 4

 I adore the Bob Jones English curriculum.
 As I’ve shared before, my daughter does not like the physical process of writing.
-She loves creating stories and will type them out but when it comes to printing them by hand – she is unhappy!
+She loves creating stories and will type them out, but she is unhappy when it comes to printing them by hand!
 The Bob Jones curriculum is structured for two weeks of grammar and then two weeks of writing.
 This arrangement allows my daughter a break between intense writing projects.

-I love how colourful the curriculum is, and it covers the many different types of writing (narrative essay, research report, poetry, etc.).
+I love how colourful the curriculum is, and it covers the many different types of writing (narrative essays, research reports, poetry, etc.).

 Cursive Handwriting by Handwriting Without Tears